 Author: Lizzie Peck

 Food banks were never a normal part of life in Britain.
-Post 1945 welfare state had eradicated the need for people to go pleading for food in order to feed their children.
+The post-1945 welfare state had eradicated the need for people to go pleading for food in order to feed their children.
 Yet, following Coalition Government of 2010 and the subsequent Conservative Governments food banks have grown as Government policy has hammered the poorest.
 Even people in work are finding themselves forced to go to food banks.
 In this short article Lizzie Peck provides a powerful and useful summary of some of the key data.

 With the 2019 general election upon us, it seems necessary to report on a subject which affects so many people: food bank usage in the UK.
 The Trussell Trust alone gave out a record 1.6 million 3 day emergency food bank parcels in the 2018-2019 financial year (Trussell Trust, 2019a).
 The Independent Food Aid Network and A Menu for Change collated data in Scotland which revealed that data from independent food banks almost doubled previously known Trussell Trust figures (IFAN, March 2019).

 The Independent Food Aid network, who have mapped independent food banks across the UK, categorise a food bank as ‘a venue which regularly gives out emergency food parcels at least once a week’ (Goodwin, 2019).